New Diagnosis Navigation and Treatment Planning Case Lab

 Education Within RN Scope

-Teaching should be concrete and paced.
-The nurse can explain that surgery, systemic therapy, radiation, targeted therapy, immunotherapy, or surveillance may be used alone or in sequence depending on tumor type and stage.
-The nurse should avoid guaranteeing cure, minimizing adverse effects, or saying that chemotherapy is certain when the oncologist has not finalized the regimen.
+Teaching is concrete and paced.
+The nurse explains that surgery, systemic therapy, radiation, targeted therapy, immunotherapy, or surveillance may be used alone or in sequence by tumor type and stage.
+Avoid guaranteeing cure, minimizing toxicity, or stating chemotherapy is certain before the oncologist finalizes the regimen.
+Teach how to reach the team, which symptoms require urgent contact, to bring all medication bottles and supplements to visits, and why baseline dental or fertility referrals matter for some plans.

-A newly diagnosed patient with colon cancer reports worsening abdominal distention, vomiting, and inability to pass stool.
+A newly diagnosed patient with colon cancer reports worsening abdominal distention, vomiting, and inability to pass stool or gas.
 What is the nurse's priority?

 The patient wants to start an herbal immune booster before treatment planning is complete.
 What is the best RN response?